SharePoint/sp-dev-docs/docs/schema/webtemplate-element-upgrade.md

 </tr>
 <tr class="odd">
 <td align="left"><p>**LocaleId**</p></td>
 <td align="left"><p>Optional **Integer</span>.
 Specifies the locales to which the site upgrade definition applies.
-Set to **DOCS-ASTERISK</span> to imply that the definition applies to all site definition upgrades.
+Set to `*` to imply that the definition applies to all site definition upgrades.
 Microsoft SharePoint Foundation implements only one upgrade definition per locale.
-If **DOCS-ASTERISK** is specified and a locale-specific upgrade definition exists, SharePoint Foundation uses the locale-specific upgrade definition.
+If `*` is specified and a locale-specific upgrade definition exists, SharePoint Foundation uses the locale-specific upgrade definition.
 If the locale-specific definition does not exist, SharePoint Foundation falls back to the * upgrade definition.</p></td>
 </tr>
 <tr class="even">
 <td align="left"><p>**RemoveSiteExternalSecurityProvider**</p></td>